-- (1) This section does not apply to housing provided for the purpose of emergency response, including firefighting, rescue, and evacuation, and support activities directly aiding response such as utilities, communications, and medical operations, if: - (A) The employer is a government entity; or - (B) The housing is provided temporarily by a private employer and is necessary to conduct the emergency response operations. - (2) Subsections (c), (d), (e), (f), and (h) do not apply to occupants residents who maintained a household together prior to residing in employer-provided housing, such as family members, when no other persons outside the household are present. - (3) This section does not apply to employees with occupational exposure as defined by section 5199, when covered by that section. - (4) This section does not apply to employer-provided housing used exclusively to house COVID-19 cases, or where a housing unit houses one employee. - (b) Assignment of housing units.
+(1) This section does not apply to housing provided for the purpose of emergency response, including firefighting, rescue, and evacuation, and support activities directly aiding response such as utilities, communications, and medical operations, if:

+(A) The employer is a government entity; or

+- (B) The housing is provided temporarily by a private employer and is necessary to conduct the emergency response operations. - (2) Subsections (c), (d), (e), (f), and (h) do not apply to occupants who maintained a household together prior to residing in employer-provided housing, such as family members, when no other persons outside the household are present.

+(b) Assignment of housing units.
 Employers shall ensure that shared housing unit assignments are prioritized in the following order:

-- (1) Residents who usually maintain a household together outside of work, such as family members, shall be housed in the same housing unit without other persons. - (2) Residents who work in the same crew or work together at the same worksite workplace shall be housed in the same housing unit without other persons. - (3) Employees who do not usually maintain a common household, work crew, or worksiteworkplace shall be housed in the same housing unit only when no other housing alternatives are possible. - (c) Physical distancing and controls.
-Employers shall: - (1) Ensure the premises are of sufficient size and layout to permit at least six feet of physical distancing between residents in housing units, common areas, and other areas of the premises. - (2) Ensure beds are spaced to allow at least eightsix feet apart from the corner of the head of each bed in all directions and positioned to maximize the distance between sleepers' heads.
+- (1) Residents who usually maintain a household together outside of work, such as family members, shall be housed in the same housing unit without other persons. - (2) Residents who work in the same crew or work together at the same worksite shall be housed in the same housing unit without other persons. - (3) Employees who do not usually maintain a common household, work crew, or worksite shall be housed in the same housing unit only when no other housing alternatives are possible.

+(c) Physical distancing and controls.
+Employers shall:

+- (1) Ensure the premises are of sufficient size and layout to permit at least six feet of physical distancing between residents in housing units, common areas, and other areas of the premises. - (2) Ensure beds are spaced at least six feet apart in all directions and positioned to maximize the distance between sleepers' heads.
 For beds positioned next to each other, i.e. side by side, the beds shall be arranged so that the head of one bed is next to the foot of the next bed.
 For beds positioned across from each other, i.e. end to end, the beds shall be arranged so that the foot of one bed is closest to the foot of the next bed.
-Bunk beds shall not be used by more than one person. - (3) In housing units, maximize the quantity and supply of outdoor air and increase filtration efficiency to the highest level compatible with the existing ventilation system. - (d) Face coverings.
+Bunk beds shall not be used. - (3) In housing units, maximize the quantity and supply of outdoor air and increase filtration efficiency to the highest level compatible with the existing ventilation system. - (d) Face coverings.
 Employers shall provide face coverings to all residents and provide information to residents on when they should be used in accordance with state or local health officer orders or guidance. - (e) Cleaning and disinfecting. - (1) Employers shall ensure that housing units, kitchens, bathrooms, and common areas are effectively cleaned and disinfected at least once a day to prevent the spread of COVID-19.
-Cleaning and disinfecting shall be done in a manner that protects the privacy of residents.
+Cleaning and disinfecting shall be done in a manner that protects the privacy of residents. - (2) Employers shall ensure that unwashed dishes, drinking glasses, cups, eating utensils, and similar items are not shared. - (f) Screening.
+The employer shall encourage residents to report COVID-19 symptoms to the employer. - (g) COVID-19 testing.
+The employer shall establish, implement, and maintain effective policies and procedures for COVID-19 testing of occupants who had a COVID-19 exposure, who have COVID-19 symptoms, or as recommended by the local health department.